lucky-jjq/MCIT593/final_project/README.txt

 README

+Group project by JJ Qian and Xunjing Wu

-The program follows the N-tier design architecture and has the following five components:
+The Parking Data Analyzer program follows the N-tier design architecture and has the following five components:
 - Data: this builds the population object and the violation object.
 - Data Management: this handles all the reading and writing to files.
 This also includes parsing data and filtering out non-PA and empty-zipcode data.
 - Processor: this performs all the analysis on the data, including calculating total fines and fines per capita for each zipcode.